 What is it?
 How is it done?
-The FORTUNE Most Admired Companies study surveys top executives and directors from eligible companies, along with financial analysts, to identify the companies that enjoy the strongest reputations within their industries and across industries.
-This year, FORTUNE will combine the AMAC and WMAC into one survey called “Fortune’s Most Admired Companies Survey.”
-The new survey is comprised of 66 industries: the 25 international industries from the former WMAC and 41 industries that were exclusive to AMAC.
+The FORTUNE World’s Most Admired Companies study surveys top executives and directors from eligible companies, along with financial analysts, to identify the companies that enjoy the strongest reputations within their industries and across industries.

-- 66 industry grouping: 25 covering international (globally competitive) industries and 41 U.S. oriented industries.
+- 57 industry grouping: 26 covering international (globally competitive) industries and 31 US oriented industries

 - Customized industry questionnaires